Emilie-dev/angular-todolist/README.md

 * Doing a todolist with AngularJS
 * Having fun doing it ! ;)

-This todo list was created by following the [AngularJs' tutorial](https://angularjs.org/).
+This todolist was created by following the [AngularJs' tutorial](https://angularjs.org/).